peternoordijk/uncover-js/README.md

   getJSON(`/api/books/${id}`)
   .then(json => {
     dispatch({
-      type: 'RECEIVE_BOOK_INFO', // this not required for this demo
+      type: 'RECEIVE_BOOK_INFO',
+      // This is where the magic happens: the first parameter takes the nested
+      // value, the second one is the name of the root type.
       entities: uncover(json, 'book')
     })
   })